Build a Media Server - Background

 sudo aptitude safe-upgrade

-It's recommended you issue the above two commands from time to time to keep your system full up to date.
+It’s recommended you issue the above update/upgrade commands from time to time to keep your system fully up to date, assuming of course that you chose “No automatic updates” when you installed Ubuntu.

 How to reboot the Server